 The principles of stability selection remain similar with both methods, however, there are a few small differences.
 Stability selection without additional sub-sampling randomly samples 50% of each group (without replacement) and fits a model for both halves of the sampled data.
 Since nearly all of the data for the smaller group is used with additional sub-sampling, only one model is fit per replicate when subSample=TRUE.
-This means that at the default value of nreps=500, 1000 randomly sampled models are fit in total without sub-sampling, but 500 randomly sampled models are fit in total with sub-sampling.
-More details about the stability approach deployed in this function can be found in Ma et al. (2019) referenced below.
+This means that at the default value of nreps=500, 1000 randomly sampled models are fit in total without sub-sampling, but 500 randomly sampled models are fit in total without sub-sampling, but 500 randomly sampled models are fit in total with about the stability approach deployed in this function can be found in Ma et al. (2019) referenced below.

-A DNEA object after populating the stable_networks slot of the object.
+A DNEA object after populating the stable\networks slot of the object.
 It contains the selection results from stability selection as well as the calculated selection probabilities.